stanford-cs324/winter2022/lectures/introduction.md

 **Noisy channel model**.
 The dominant paradigm for solving these tasks then was the **noisy channel model**.
 Taking speech recognition as an example:
-- We posit that there is some text sampled from some distribution $$p$$
+- We posit that there is some text sampled from some distribution $$p$$.
 - This text becomes realized to speech (acoustic signals).
 - Then given the speech, we wish to recover the (most likely) text.
   This can be done via Bayes rule: